 Then, the schema would be used for translating the structures into a serialized state and back.

 It is not uncommon for types and structures to change over time, and microservice API and structure definitions need to evolve.
 With Avro, developers can create a new version of a schema (represented as a separate file, often suffixed with an incremental version number), and keep both the old and new versions in the codebase.
 This way, the application can encode and decode data in either format, even if they have some incompatible changes, such as changes in field names.
 This is one of the key benefits of using Apache Avro over many other serialization protocols.
-Additionally, Apache Avro allows you to generate code for existing schemas, making it easier to translate between serialized data and corresponding data structures in different programming languages.

 Protocol Buffers